SydneyKinney/Bootcamp_Group_Project/README.md

 - Description of how data was split into training and testing sets:
 <img width="755" alt="split_train_test" src="https://user-images.githubusercontent.com/105990653/201261034-f5222b12-2644-49a4-b2cc-0f3e06109643.png">

-- Explanation of model choice, including limitations and benefits: Our main question was about continuous values (Maximum Installs), so a supervised learning and a regression model was the best choice.
-We tried the Linear Regression model and that produced a very low score, which means that our data was not so linear.
+- Our main question was about continuous values (Maximum Installs), so a supervised learning and a regression model was the best choice.
+First, we tried the Linear Regression model, which is easier to implement, interpret and efficient to train, but the model produced a very low score.
+By its nature, linear regression only looks at linear relationships between dependent and independent variables.
+That is, it assumes there is a straight-line relationship between them.
+It shows that in our dataset this is incorrect.

+- Then we decided to try a Random Forest model instead as a it produces good predictions that can be understood easily.
+It can handle large datasets efficiently, which we have.
+The random forest algorithm provides a higher level of accuracy in predicting outcomes over the decision tree algorithm.
 Therefore, we tried the Random Forest Regressor model (with 300 decision trees) and that model showed a higher score.
-- Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables): In the begining of the modeling, we thought that Linear Regression would show better results, but it did not so we tried Random Forest instead which showed better results.
+After that we decided to try same Random Forest Regressor model but with less decision trees (100) and this model has a little higher score.
+The main limitation of random forest is that a large number of trees can make the algorithm too slow and ineffective for real-time predictions.
+In general, these algorithms are fast to train, but quite slow to create predictions once they are trained.

 - Description of how they have trained the model thus far, and any additional training that will take place: We utilized the sklearn.model_selection train_test_split function for our training purposes.
 - Description of current accuracy score: below is an image of the scores from each model we tried.
 <img width="316" alt="DataFrame" src="https://user-images.githubusercontent.com/105990653/201264320-04b82b05-b613-469f-8114-1a307633b225.png">